-The Lynsey de Paul Prize is an opportunity for emerging female singer-songwriters, set up in collaboration with the PRS for Music Members Benevolent Fund, in memory of Lynsey de Paul, who sadly passed away in 2014.
+The Lynsey de Paul Prize is an opportunity for emerging female solo music creators, set up in collaboration with the PRS Members’ Fund, in memory of Lynsey de Paul, who sadly passed away in 2014.

 Lynsey was an award-winning songwriter, producer and presenter who helped pave the way for other women writers in music.
 Lynsey was the first female songwriter to win an Ivor Novello Award, composed 12 top twenty hit records, and achieved success in a business dominated by male songwriters.
-As a writer and musician, PRS director, and trustee of the PRS for Music Members Benevolent Fund, Lynsey was aware of the challenges women face in the music industry.
+As a writer and musician, PRS director, and trustee of the PRS Members’ Fund, Lynsey was aware of the challenges women face in the music industry.

 This prize is open to applications from emerging women songwriters, based in the UK, who show great musical ability and promise.

 - Applicants must have some experience of writing/producing music for an audience, e.g. have published tracks on soundcloud, played live, etc.

 - They must present a clear case as to what they would do with the grant and how it would benefit their development